 We are moving next week.
 Then we'll call you. x When we move next week we'll call you.

-If we describe an action that is happening at the same time as another future action (the two activities are simultaneous), we use the present continuous tense in time clauses.
+If we describe an action that is happening at the same time as another future action (the two activities are simultaneous), we use the present continuous in time clauses.